MEGA65/m65connect/README.md

 - Switch graphic mode
 - Take screenshot
 - Dis/Connect to MEGA65 at runtime
+- Use remote keyboard to type on MEGA65
 - Use Terminal mode to interact directly with the MEGA65

 Hardware Requirements
 ---------------------
-In order to use M65Connect you need a MEGA65 Prototype, DevKit, final MEGA65 or equivalent hardware (Nexys board) with an attached JTAG device.
+In order to use M65Connect you need a MEGA65 Prototype, DevKit, final MEGA65 or equivalent hardware (Nexys board) with an attached JTAG (TE0790-03) device.
 See further details in the inline manual.